ProjectGrantwood/BE-Promineo-Tech/Week-08-Tables_and_Relationships/researchAssignment.md

     ```SQL
     SELECT column_name FROM table_name WHERE condition;

-    --or, to select all fields from an entry that matches the condition...--
+    /*or, to select all fields from an entry that matches
+    the condition...*/

     SELECT * FROM table_name WHERE condition
     ```